dkoontz/iTween-Visual-Editor/Assets/iTweenEditor/README.txt

-iTween Visual Editor version 0.5.1
+iTween Visual Editor version 0.5.2

 After installation, if you have a Javascript based project it is highly recommended that you run the "Component/iTween/Prepare Visual Editor for Javascript Usage" command.
 This will copy files into your Plugins directory which is necessary for the visual editor events to be called from Javascript.
 C# based projects require no further configuration.

 Release History ===============

+0.5.2 ====

+Fixed a problem with Vector3 or Transform paths introduced when implemented path support.

 0.5.1 ====